YueLiPicasso/OCanrenTutorial/Main/helloWorld2/README.md

 In relational programming, logic variables, say, `X` and `Y` usually occur in a list in the way like `Cons (X, Y)` where `X` assumes the type of the list member and `Y` assumes the type of the list itself.
-To work with such an expression necessarily we need to acertain its type.
+To work with such an expression necessarily we need to ascertain its type.
 As a initial  response we define a polymorphic type, called `'a logic` to merge a type with all logic variables over the type:
 ```